A dynamic-kinematic 3D model for density-driven ocean circulation flows: Construction, global well-posedness and dynamics: Well-posedness of the model

 \section{Well-posedness of the model}

-It is well known that the linear evolution problem for the inhomogeneous 3D advection-diffusion equation subject to Neumann or Robin boundary conditions, has a unique solution if the initial values, boundary values and coeffiecients satisfy some smoothness properties (see, e.g., \citet{Nittka2014}, and references therein).
+It is well known that the linear evolution problem for the inhomogeneous 3D advection-diffusion equation subject to Neumann or Robin boundary conditions, has a unique solution if the initial values, boundary values and {coefficients} satisfy some smoothness properties (see, e.g., \citet{Nittka2014}, and references therein).
 On the other hand, the 3D Boussinesq system describing ocean flow is still lacking a proof of existence of global, smooth solutions.
 Our system \eqref{eq:Tpde} - \eqref{eq:BCS}, is a non-trivial extension of the regular advection-diffusion equation due to its non-local coupling.
-Due to this addition, although the velocity field itself \eqref{eq:velfield} is smooth (by construction), there is a potential problem in the formulation coming from the dynamic coupling term $a_I$: \textit{a priori}, there is no guarantee, for example, that the gradient of the temperature and salinity functions $T(\boldsymbol{r},t)$ and $S(\boldsymbol{r},t)$, and the corresponding coupling strength function $a_I$, remain finite and do not exhibit blow up in finite times.

 In this section we present the theorem that guarantees the global, for all times and initial data, existence and uniqueness of well-behaving solutions.
-Furthermore, we find several bounds on the temperature and salinity functions, their derivatives, and the coupling term $a_I$ itself, that may be useful for numerical purposes, allowing some distinction between numerical errors and real features.
-We prove that there is a bound on the thermal and salinity Rayleigh numbers with respect to a function of the other dimensionless parameters of the problem, such that if the former is large enough with respect to the latter, all initial conditions will eventually converge to a single, stable steady-state solution.
+Furthermore, we find several {a priori} bounds on the temperature and salinity functions, their derivatives, and the coupling term $a_I$ itself, that may be useful for numerical purposes, allowing some distinction between numerical errors and real features.
+Moreover, in the case of time independent sources and boundary data, we prove that there is a bound on the thermal and salinity Rayleigh numbers with respect to a function of the other dimensionless parameters of the problem, such that if the former is large enough with respect to the latter, for all initial conditions the corresponding solutions will eventually converge to a single, stable steady-state solution.
 Finally, relatively simple generalizations of the system are subject to similar proofs, and are quite wide-spread in various applications (see discussion in section \ref{sec:theend}).